pineunity/apmec/doc/source/user/alarm_monitoring_usage_guide.rst

 Alarm framework already supported the some default backend actions like **scaling, respawn, log, and log_and_kill**.

-Tacker users could change the desired action as described in the above example.
+Apmec users could change the desired action as described in the above example.
 Until now, the backend actions could be pointed to the specific policy which is also described in TOSCA template like scaling policy.
-The integration between alarming monitoring and scaling was also supported by Alarm monitor in Tacker:
+The integration between alarming monitoring and scaling was also supported by Alarm monitor in Apmec:

 .. code-block:: yaml